 County Legis.
 Sarah S. Anker (D-Mount Sinai) has introduced a bill to speed up the process of cleaning up blighted homes, after long-standing complaints from neighbors triggered the demolition of a dilapidated home in Rocky Point.

-The single-story house's roof was caved in and the front wall collapsing before it was demolished Aug.
+The single-story house's roof was caved in and the front wall was collapsing, before a bulldozer and county employees demolished it on Aug.
 15.